ken-okabe/vanfs/README.md

 **VanFS is a project template** for 1:1 bindings from F# to [VanJS](https://vanjs.org/) (A tiny Reactive UI Framework without React/JSX) + [WebComponents](https://m3.material.io/develop/web) + FRP

+# 1:1 bindings of HTML-tag-functions to compose UI

 ## VanJS code in JavaScript

 ```js